JithinKS97/riddle/README.md

 # About

 Using the App, you can create a new room and invite others by using the Share Id provided to you and start collaborating in the shared white board.
 The whiteboard contents can be saved to local computer by anyone in the room.
-There is also an option to store and retrieve it from [IPFS](https://ipfs.io/).

 # Use the App

 Access the App at http://nknriddle.xyz/

-<b> Note - The app is hosted in IPFS.
-We would recommend Brave browser with <a href="https://www.youtube.com/watch?v=jTDkTQiKzJA">IPFS enabled (In local node mode)</a> to access it.
-You can also access it from other browsers.

 # Communication protocol